 We may need to collect special categories of personal information from you at a later stage in the recruitment process if local employment law requires us to do so and we, will notify you explicitly of this.

 Please do not include any special categories of personal information in your application documents.
-If you provide us with such information, you agree that we may use this information in accordance with applicable law and in line with this Privacy Statement.
+If you provide us with such information, you agree that we may use it in accordance with the applicable law and this Privacy Statement.